Badami: Climbing

 Badami's red sandstone cliffs are popular amongst local and international climbers.
 This is popular location for free sport climbing and bouldering.
 The cliffs have a horizontal crack systems, similar to Gunks.
 There are over 150 bolted routes and multiple routes for free climbing.
 Gerhard Schaar, a German Climber and Pranesh Manchaiah, a local climber from Bangalore, were instrumental in setting up the sport routes by driving a project called 'Bolts for Bangalore'.

-The National Rock Climbing Centre, whose manager is Rajendra Hasabavi in Banshankari Road by the General Thimayya National Academy of Adventure, Department of Youth Empowerment and Sports, Govt. of Karnataka is conducting various rock climbing and adventure camps for the youth and school children.